iqnite/airsensor/README.md

 - BME280 by Adafruit
 - U8g2 by Oliver

-> [!TIP]
+> [!IMPORTANT]
-> Libraries are installed automatically when opening the project in Visual Studio Code with the PlatformIO extension.
-See [`platformio.ini`](platformio.ini) for details.
+> Besides the libraries, additional configuration steps are required in order to upload the program to the ESP32.
+The [`platformio.ini`](platformio.ini) file sets everything up automatically if the project is opened in **Visual Studio Code** with the **PlatformIO** extension installed.